terraref/documentation/README.md

 ### Intended audience:

-Users and developers of the TERRAREF pipeline.
+Users and developers of the TERRAref pipeline.

 ## Quick Links